Legal Advice for 401k — 47 results

 It is getting toward the end of the year, but it is still not too late to make contributions to your 401K plan to reap the benefits of reduced taxes.
 The rules for Contributions,... more

-Written by attorney Charles Hofheimer, almost 2 years ago.
+Written by attorney Charles Hofheimer, about 2 years ago.

 If you have a 401(k) retirement savings account, you may be wondering what will happen your savings during a Virginia divorce.
 While dividing a 401(k) plan isn't always quick and easy,... more

-Written by attorney Jack Adams, about 2 years ago.
+Written by attorney Jack Adams, over 2 years ago.

 Over the last few decades we have seen an alarming number of people that are in financial difficulty drain or cash in their 401K or IRA.STOP!